CharityCompassionCoin-CCC/tronsr-template/INTRO.md

 100% TRX SR Candidate Block Rewards Allocated To You, The Community Of Voters!

-Every Day at 1am UTC Time Your TRX SR Voter Rewards Are Allocated To Your Wallets!
+Once A Week The Entire Weeks Worth Of Compiled TRX Rewards Are Calculated And Distrubuted To All Voters Every Monday At 12AM UTC Time.
+These TRX Rewards Are Sent Directly To Your TRX SR Voter Wallet Addresses!

-The More You Hold Votes, The More TRX You Are Rewarded Every Day!
+The More You Hold Votes, The More TRX You Are Rewarded!

 Annual December 31st: